browserengineering/book/book/forms.md

 s.listen()
 ```

-To actually accept those connections, we enter a loop which will iterate
+To actually accept those connections, we enter a loop that runs once
-once per connection.
-At the top of the loop we call `s.accept` to wait
+per connection.
+At the top of the loop we call `s.accept` to wait for
-for a new connection:
+a new connection:

 ``` {.python}
 while True: